 PETS: We have 2 cats and a dog (sometimes 2), who roam about the yard and garden.
 We unfortunately cannot accommodate for any other pets.

 INTERNET: It is fast throughout the main house and balcony.

 Sorry, no smokers please.

-There is a bus that runs between the village and Kalamata (and Sparta) two times per week.
+There is a bus that runs between the village and Kalamata two times per week (Wednesday and Saturday).
 It is possible to hitch (or find) a ride into the city.
 We tend to drive down once every one or two weeks, so you would be welcome to join us.
 Cycling down to Kalamata is another option (1 hour down, 2.5 hours up for experienced cyclists).

 If you are interested in studying the GREEK language, there is a local teacher who offers tutoring sessions.

 We have an extensive BOOK collection on many topics, including many books on Natural living, Permaculture and vegan cooking.

 ***OFFSITE PAID WORK: Opportunities may arise for paid local work if you are interested, such as: cleaning fields, collecting wood, harvesting crops, etc...